TomHarrop/tcdemux/README.md

     | uniq -c
 ```

-If you see more than one barcode, then barcode errors were allowed.
+If you see more than one barcode, then barcode errors were allowed in the Illumina workflow.
+**`tcdemux` does not allow barcode errors**.
-Reads with barcode errors will be discarded by `tcdemux`.
+Reads with barcode errors are discarded.

 ### Additional, internal barcodes